-Five Places to Make Mom Friends in Japan
+Five Places To Make Mom Friends In Japan

 I remember my very first day at primary school.
 I was sitting nervously on the mat when a friendly lad plopped himself down next to me.

 “Can I trade places with you?” he asked earnestly, “I’ll be your best friend!”
 Eagerly, I agreed and he, my new best friend, clumsily draped his heavy arm over my shoulders as I scooted over to make space.
-Yea, we were cute.
+Yeah, we were cute.

 Thankfully, my friendship skills have developed somewhat since then, and they have definitely been put to much use as a new mom.
 Amidst the delightful snuggles and warm fuzzies, becoming a mom can be an overwhelming and isolating experience.

-Making friends with other moms with whom you can relate and share information is vital, particularly when living in a foreign country
+making friends with other moms with whom you can relate and share information is vital, particularly when living in a foreign country

-It can be easy and natural to make friends with other expat families living in Tokyo, but this may not be ideal if you are in Japan long term.
+It can be easy and natural to make friends with other expat families living in Tokyo, but this may not be your own ideal or the best if you are in Japan long term.
 Expats tend to come and go on a fairly regular basis which can leave you in a constant state of flux, friendship-wise.

 If you are looking for a group closer to home, it is worth inquiring at your local ward office.
 It is likely that they organize something, perhaps even in English specifically catering to foreign moms.